tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 	- [Source code](https://github.com/slundberg/shap)
 	- SHAP Tree explainer: which focuses on polynomial time fast SHAP value estimation specific for tree and ensemble tree
 	- SHAP Deep Explainer: is the high speed approximation SHAP value for deep learning model
-	- **Paper:**: Based on Shaply value in classical cooperative games Lundberg, Scott M., and Su-In Lee. propose a novel method to explain the individual pre
+	- **Paper:**: Based on Shaply value in classical cooperative games Lundberg, Scott M., and Su-In Lee. propose a novel method to explain the individual prediction.
+Since calculating Shapley value is computationally expensive and slow, his method called Kernel Shap can approximate the value by using kernel-estimation method.
 * ***Kononenko, Igor.
 "An efficient explanation of individual classifications using game theory." _Journal of Machine Learning Research_ 11.Jan (2010): 1-18.***
 	- [Paper Link](http://www.jmlr.org/papers/volume11/strumbelj10a/strumbelj10a.pdf)
 * ***Chen, Hugh, Scott Lundberg, and Su-In Lee.
 "Explaining Models by Propagating Shapley Values of Local Components." _arXiv preprint arXiv:1911.11888_ (2019).***